The Imaging and Computing Group (ICG) studies the mathematical and numerical challenges of inverse wave scattering.

 Matrix probing: randomized fitting for the wave-equation Hessian.
 What can be determined about the pseudoinverse pinv(A) of a matrix A from one application of A to a vector of random entries?
 A ...read more

 A butterfly algorithm for synthetic aperture radar imaging.
 We propose what is perhaps the first O(N log N) controlled-accuracy algorithm for SAR imaging.
-We use the butterfly scheme, an alternative to the FFT ...read more
+We use the butterfly scheme, an alternative to ...read more

 Wave computation with Fourier integral operators.
-We propose a new time upscaling method to avoid the CFL condition for acoustic wave propagation in a smooth heterogeneous medium, by numerically representing ...read more
+We propose a new time upscaling method to avoid the CFL condition for acoustic wave propagation in a smooth heterogeneous medium, by numerically ...read more

 News and Events